-The purpose of this policy is to ensure a transparent and fair contracting process which provides equal information and opportunity to all parties interested in contracting with LACERS.
-The policy helps prevent, and avoid the appearance of, undue influence on the Board or any of its Members in the award of investment related and other service contracts by placing restrictions on communications between parties seeking contracts and those involved in contract award and the contract process.
+The purpose of this policy is to support a transparent and fair contracting process which provides equal information and opportunity to all parties interested in contracting with LACERS.
+The policy primarily concerns the conductof those seeking a new contract or contract extension/renewal.
+It aims to prevent, and avoid the appearance of, undue influence on the Board, individual Board Members, LACERS Staff, and City Consultants in the award of investment-related and other service contracts, by placing restrictions on communications between parties seeking contracts and those involved in awarding contracts and the contracting process.